alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 ### Hyperparameter search

 Hyperparameter search refers to the process of searching for the optimal configuration settings for your machine learning model – for example, searching for the optimal learning rate or convolution sizes in a convolutional neural network.
 The original training script does not implement hyperparameter search.
-This is not surprising, as hyperparameter search is yet another heavy lift for a researcher who wants to focus on experimentation, not the grunt work of setting up hyperparameter search.
+This is not surprising, as hyperparameter search is yet another heavy lift for a researcher who wants to focus on experimentation, not the grunt work of setting up a hyperparameter search.

 With Determined or HPE Machine Learning Development Environment, configuring hyperparameter search is easy.
 Defining hyperparameters, either static or in ranges, is easy through experiment configuration: